The American Invitational Mathematics Exam (AIME) is a highly prestigious math competition organized by the Mathematical Association of America (MAA).

 The AIME test consists of 15 questions to be completed in 3 hours, and each answer is an integer between 000 and 999.
 A student's AIME score is calculated by the number of questions they answer correctly.
 There is no negative marking in AIME results.

 Top students who receive an AIME qualifying score are invited to take the USA's national math olympiad, which is the next stage in the series of math competitions.

 Challenging contest with only a handful of high scores.
 Qualifying is quite an accomplishment, and very few are able to solve many questions on it.
 Deep understanding of the topics in necessary.

 The AIME is generally sometime in early-to-mid March, and occurs about one month after the AMC 10/12.

 The 2020 AIME I was administered on March 11, 2020.

-The AIME exam is a 15 problem exam.
+The AIME test is a 15 problem exam.
 There are 180 minutes given in the exam.
 Problems increase in difficulty as the problem number increases.

 AIME qualifiers represent the top 2.5% of AMC 10 test-takers and the top 5% of AMC 12 test-takers.

 AIME Training: 15 Questions